Am0rphous/Awesome/README.md

   - [Standard Notes](https://github.com/standardnotes/desktop) - A free, open-source, and completely encrypted notes app.
 Mac, PC, & Linux app repository. [standardnotes.com](https://standardnotes.com)
   - [Notes](https://github.com/nuttyartist/notes) - Note-taking application, write down your thoughts.
   - [Notion](https://www.notion.so) - All-in-one workspace.
+  - [obsidian.md](https://obsidian.md) - Obsidian is a powerful and extensible knowledge base that works on top of your local folder of plain text files. [github](https://github.com/obsidianmd/obsidian-releases)
   - [P3X OneNote Linux](https://github.com/patrikx3/onenote) - 📚 Linux Electron Onenote - A Linux compatible version of OneNote.
   - [oamresearch.com](https://roamresearch.com/) - A note-taking tool for networked thought.
 As easy to use as a document.
 As powerful as a graph database.
 Roam helps you organize your research for the long haul.
   - [rofi-todo.sh](https://github.com/claudiodangelis/rofi-todo) - 📓 Minimal todo client for the rofi launcher.